swimos/transit/server/README.md

 Four different high-level concepts are fundamental to this application: vehicles, agencies, states, and countries.

 These concepts share a strictly hierarchical relationship.
-Each vehicle falls under exactly one (of 67 possible) agencies.
+Each vehicle falls under exactly one agency.
 Each agency likewise falls under exactly one state, and each state falls under exactly one country.